browserengineering/book/book/animations.md

 ```

 But we should only add compatible display items to the same composited
 layer, determined by the `can_merge` method.
-Two composited layers can
+A display item
-be merged if they have the same parents:
+be merged if it has the same parents as existing ones in the composited layer:

 ``` {.python}
 class CompositedLayer: